 The subject is compulsory for all students at Key Stages 3 & 4 and is offered as an A Level qualification at Key Stage 5.

-Click on the link here to find out more about the Religious Studies department within school.
+Click on the links below to find out more about the Religious Studies department within school.

 At Hutton we value the power of prayer and seek to encourage everyone within our school and wider community to utilise it.
 Should you wish us to say a prayer on your behalf during our weekly dedicated time for prayer, for whatever reason, please fill in the prayer request.